dominikplathsenacor/email-data-extraction-flow-tester/README.md

 - `generate-template`: build a test template workbook from an AVSC or JSON event schema.
 - `run`: execute test rows from a filled test template using configured transport (`rest` or `email_kafka`), validate expected vs actual values, and write a result workbook.

-The implementation follows a domain-first structure and TDD workflow as defined in `AGENTS.md`.
+The implementation follows a domain-first structure and a TDD-oriented workflow.

 ## Current implementation status